Vallaquenta/jellyfin-arr-stack/README.md

 ### Downloading setup
 Set up the Downloads tab with the following options
-* Do not enable pre-allocating disk space when you're using unRaid with a cache drive
+- Do not enable pre-allocating disk space when you're using unRaid with a cache drive
-* Change details as you want, but these settings minimise disk IO since qBittorrent doesn't support atomic moves
+- Change details as you want, but these settings minimise disk IO since qBittorrent doesn't support atomic moves
+- Do not not use the *Incomplete Downloads* folder
 <details>
   <summary>Screenshots</summary>